-In October 2013, our Compensation Committee adopted a 2014 Equity Incentive Plan, which was amended by our Board in April 2014.
-The 2014 Equity Incentive Plan, as amended (the "2014 Equity Incentive Plan"), was approved by our shareholders in June 2014 and became effective on November 3, 2014.
+In October 2013, our Compensation Committee adopted our 2014 Equity Incentive Plan, which was amended by our Board in April 2014.
+The 2014 Equity Incentive Plan was approved by our shareholders in June 2014 and became effective on November 3, 2014.
 Our 2014 Equity Incentive Plan provides for the grant of incentive stock options, which are "incentive stock options" within the meaning of Section 422 of the U.S. Internal Revenue Code of 1986, as amended, to our employees and any subsidiary corporations' employees, and for the grant of non-statutory stock options, restricted share, restricted share units, share appreciation rights, and performance shares to our employees, officers, directors and consultants.